15 Expats Talk about Health Insurance and Healthcare in Colombia

 When we asked about emergency services, members in Colombia wrote:

 "FOS-UNAB will be open soon and will be state of the art for Colombia.
 Will cater to foreign nationals who want good quality medical care at roughly half the price charged in the US.
 Other hospitals or clinics are run by the EPS'S or insurance entities while one or maybe two are "public" and who serve all comers.
 My EPS is SaludCoop, one of the country's largest but as with most, is having financial concerns, paying providers, causing a terrible cash flow problem with the hospitals.
-Politicians vow they will change the whole system putting it totally under government control Sound familiar?," wrote one expat.
+Politicians vow they will change the whole system putting it totally under government control Sound familiar?," commented one expat who moved to Colombia.

 "Emergency services are pretty good.
 Better before COVID, of course.
 Before COVID the only Hospital that I would go to was private, MEDILASER is the nicest and is about 5 minutes from my house.All 3 Hospitals are within 12 minutes from any part of town.
-We call an ambulance the old fashioned way, with a telephone," commented one expat who moved to Florencia.
+We call an ambulance the old fashioned way, with a telephone," said one expat.

 Will I need to travel to see a specialist?

 "As a member of SaludCoop, get same benefits wherever I go-in country.
-Most major cities have this EPS represented," said one expat.
+Most major cities have this EPS represented," commented one expat who moved to Colombia.

 Are common prescription medications available in Colombia?

 "Yes, common prescription medications are available in Colombia.
 Most medications can be purchased at pharmacies without a prescription, although some require a prescription from a doctor.
 Prices for medications in Colombia are generally lower than in other countries, making them more accessible to the general public.
-Additionally, the Colombian government provides subsidies for certain medications, making them even more affordable," said one expat.
+Additionally, the Colombian government provides subsidies for certain medications, making them even more affordable," wrote one expat.

 Do you have anything more to add about local medical facilities in Colombia?

 "Colombia has a range of medical facilities and medical care options available.
 Healthcare services in Colombia generally provide a high level of care and are said to be some of the best that Latin America has to offer.
 The country has invested heavily in modernizing its healthcare infrastructure, with advanced medical and technological equipment in many of the major hospitals.
-Colombia has world-renowned doctors and specialists in a variety of medical fields and is dedicated to continually improving their healthcare services," commented one expat living in Colombia.
+Colombia has world-renowned doctors and specialists in a variety of medical fields and is dedicated to continually improving their healthcare services," mentioned one expat in Colombia.

 As a foreigner living in Colombia, will I have access to public healthcare?
 What is it like?